yehia67/documentation/iri/0.1/how-to-guides/download-the-iri-on-linux.md

 To download the IRI on Linux, you must have root priviledges.

-## Downloading the pre-built IRI Java file
+## Download the pre-built IRI Java file

 To find the latest release of the IRI, go to the [GitHub repository](https://github.com/iotaledgerreleases).